joshmarinacci/rust-embedded-gui/readme.md

 ## What is This?

 This is a new GUI library for no_std embedded Rust.
-I currently have it running on the ESP32-S3 based Lilygo T-Deck, but it should run on anything that uses the [embedded_graphics traits](https://docs.rs/embedded-graphics/latest/embedded_graphics/).
+I currently have it running on the ESP32-S3 based [Lilygo T-Deck](https://github.com/Xinyuan-LilyGO/T-Deck/tree/master), but it should run on anything that uses the [embedded_graphics traits](https://docs.rs/embedded-graphics/latest/embedded_graphics/).
-It focuses on bandwidth limited devices, such as SPI displays,
+It focuses on bandwidth limited devices, such as SPI displays.

 ## Features